ThorbjoernSchulz/i3lock-fancy-rapid/README.md

                            often blurring is applied.
 Operations:
   --dim                    Dims the distorted screen.
-  --overlay png            Draws 'png' on top of the distorted screen.
+  --overlay png:x:y        Draws 'png' on top of the distorted screen.
-  --offset x:y             Specifies offset for the overlay.
+                           x and y specify the offset for the overlay.
 ```

 A setup using i3lock could be: